-Presume, Mr. Thomas comes to this bank for a loan of ₹5,000.
+Assume that Mr. Thomas goes to a bank to take a loan of ₹5,000.
 Can the bank proffer this loan?
-If it gives the loan and Mr Thomas deposits the loan amount in the bank itself, the total bank deposits and hence, the total money distribution or supply will increase.
-The banks can go on creating as much money as they want.
+If it does, and Mr. Thomas deposits the loan amount in the bank itself, then the total bank deposits and the total money distribution or supply will increase.
+The bank can go on creating as much money as it wants.

-- Cash Reserve Ratio (CRR) = Percentage of deposits which a bank must keep as cash reserves with itself.
+Cash reserve ratio (CRR) = Percentage of deposits that a bank must keep as cash reserves

-Apart from the CRR, banks are also needed to keep some reserves in liquid form in the short term.
-This ratio is called Statutory Liquidity Ratio or SLR.
+Apart from the CRR, banks are also required to keep some reserves in liquid form for the short term.
+This ratio is known as the statutory liquidity ratio or SLR.

-The above mentioned is the concept that is explained in detail about Limits to Credit Creation and Money Multiplier.
-To know more, stay tuned to BYJU’S.
+This article was about Limits to Credit Creation and Money Multiplier.
+To know more, stay tuned to our website.